Kesha v. Dr. Luke: February 2023

 A trial date was set for February 2023.
 In November 2022, a judge reassigned the trial date to be July 26, 2023.

 June 2023: Settlement

 The Court of Appeals in New York ruled that Dr. Luke is indeed a limited public figure.
 Dr. Luke once again must prove that Kesha acted in malice and she can assert her Anti-SLAPP counterclaim and recover fees for the litigation beginning in 2020.
-However, she cannot recover fees from 2014–2020 due to the law being amended in 2020.
+However, she cannot recover fees from 2014 to 2020 due to the law being amended in 2020.

 Kesha and Dr. Luke released a joint statement on June 22, 2023, saying they have officially reached a settlement, about a month before the case was to go to trial.
 In her statement, Kesha says while she does not recall everything that happened the night of the alleged assault, she is looking forward to moving on with her life and wishes peace to all parties involved.
 Dr. Luke continued to deny Kesha's original claims in his statement.
 Details of the settlement were not revealed.